ArekBalysNordic/connectedhomeip/examples/lock-app/nrfconnect/README.md

 **Button 1** can be used for the following purposes:

 -   _Pressed for less than 3 s_ &mdash; Initiates the OTA software update
     process.
-This feature is disabled by default but can be enabled by following the
+This feature is disabled by default, but can be enabled by following the
     [Building with Device Firmware Upgrade support](#building-with-device-firmware-upgrade-support)
     instructions.

 -   _Pressed for more than 3 s_ &mdash; initiates the factory reset of the device.
 Releasing the button within the 3-second window cancels the factory reset procedure.

 **Button 2** &mdash; Pressing the button once changes the lock state to the opposite one.